atreshchev/datasciencecoursera/Getting an Cleaning Data CP/CodeBook.md

 * `subjects_avg_mean_std_DF` - the aggregated by subjects and activities (30 x 6 rows) tidy data set (data frame) of subjects (the 1st column), activity labels (the 2nd column) and average for each subject/activity values of features based on the mean and standard deviation values

-## Transformations
+### Transformations ###

 Common transformations you should know:
-1. Reading and getting united rows of input data (train & test measurements' raw data, activity codes, subjects)
+1. Reading and getting united rows of input data (train & test measurements' raw data, activity codes, subjects) <br />
-2. Reading activity labels & features of measurements' names
+2. Reading activity labels & features of measurements' names <br />
-3. Parsing raw data (chr strings) of measurements' by each feature and save as common numeric values data set
+3. Parsing raw data (chr strings) of measurements' by each feature and save as common numeric values data set <br />
-4. Extracting only the measurements on the mean and standard deviation of the data set
+4. Extracting only the measurements on the mean and standard deviation of the data set <br />
-5. Extracting the data set with the average of each variable for each activity and each subject
+5. Extracting the data set with the average of each variable for each activity and each subject <br />
 6. Writing output tidy data sets' .csv files